tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <a href="https://sendgrid.com/docs/API_Reference/Web_API/blocks.html"><img src="images/sendgridwarningmessage.png" alt="SendGrid API Explorer warning message" /></a>

 As far as integrating other API Explorer tooling, this is a task that should be relatively easy for developers.
-All the Explorer does it map values from a field to an API call and return the response to the same interface.
+All the Explorer does is map values from a field to an API call and return the response to the same interface.
 In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

 However, you don't have to build your own tooling.
-Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a Swagger spec file) and [Readme.io](http://readme.io) (which allows you to enter the details manually) can integrate an API Explorer functionality directly into your documentation.
+Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a Swagger spec file) and [Readme.io](http://readme.io) (which allows you to enter the details manually) can integrate API Explorer functionality directly into your documentation.

 ## Document the sample request with the surfreport/{beachId} endpoint